Graduate School Handbook Part 16 - Quality assurance matters

 PGR 16.3 Complaints about PGR academic provision

-A complete list and formal terms of reference for each of the University’s Academic Board Committees may be found on the UWE website.
+View the complete list and formal terms of reference for each of the University’s Academic Board Committees.

-There are a number of Committees which have particular responsibility for PGR at UWE.
+There are a number of committees which have particular responsibility for PGR at UWE Bristol.

 The Faculty Research Degree Committee (FRDC) is involved in all decisions regarding:

 - Appointment of the Director of Studies and supervisory team;

 - Progress review, including the progression examination, appointment of progression examiners/ progress reviewers;

 - Applications for personal circumstances, suspension or extension of registration;

 - Recommendations to RDAB regarding arrangements for final assessment, including appointment of examiners.